needle-mirror/com.unity.scriptablebuildpipeline/Documentation~/UsageExamples.md

 # Usage Examples

 ## Basic Example
-This example assumes that your are already familiar with the basic usage of the two `BuildPipeline.BuildAssetBundles` methods and want to switch to using Scriptable Build Pipeline with as little effort  as possible.
+This example assumes that your are already familiar with the basic usage of `BuildPipeline.BuildAssetBundles` and want to switch to using Scriptable Build Pipeline with as little effort as possible.

 The following code example shows how AssetBundles are currently built: